platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

 # Advanced property-based testing mini-course

+-   XXX: PBT in a nutshell?

+-   Background

+    -   Introduced to property-based testing (PBT) in 2006 and 2007

+    -   Testing stateful programs for race conditions using PBT

+    -   Testing distributed database with Jepsen

+    -   Simulation testing

+    -   XXX: Ask to write something up (paper / blog post), apply it to other components, share the knowledge better…

 -   Goals:

     -   Show how to test stateful (i.e. impure/monadic) programs using property-based testing in general;